jupyter/docker-stacks/docs/maintaining/tasks.md

 Submit it as a regular PR and go through the build process.
 Expect the build to take a while to
 complete: every image layer will rebuild.

-## Adding a New Core Image to Docker Cloud
+## Adding a New Core Image to Docker Hub

 When there's a new stack definition, do the following before merging the PR with the new stack: